 element.
 The service requests and the reports resulting from them can be associated to patients, to specimens or both.

 Orders can point to other sources of information used to support the analysis performed as part of genomic testing.
-Genomic reports can refer to this the information that was considered as part of the report - whether provided as part of the order or made available subsequently by the patient or clinicians or otherwise retrieved.
+Genomic reports can refer to information that was considered as part of the report - whether provided as part of the order or made available subsequently by the patient or clinicians or otherwise retrieved.
 The figure above shows these relationships through the extension SupportingInformation, which can be to any resource but would typically reference Observations, FamilyMemberHistory records (including records that comply with Family member history for genomics analysis and RiskAssessments.

 To allow searching and appropriate navigation, the diagnostic report, observations, and tasks must be able to stand on their own.
 They need to be related to the associated patient and/or specimen, the order that initiated the testing, the lab that performed the testing, etc. FHIR design principles dictate that these associations be present on every resource instance.
 That's because each resource could be accessed on its own as part of a query response, embedded in a document or message, passed to a decision support engine, etc. However, this is still relatively lightweight because the information is included by reference only.